danieldymondnz/ENME802_2021S1_Project2/README.md

 # Adaptive and Curved Layer Slicing
-Application for Adaptive Layer and Curved Bezier Slicing for 3D FDM using MATLAB Co-authored by danieldymondnz, Taja-c, Rospat & Harlley1319
+Application for Adaptive Layer and Curved Bezier Slicing for 3D FDM using MATLAB<p>
+Co-authored by danieldymondnz, Taja-c, Rospat & Harlley1319

 ## Application